Arguably the most notorious event of the 20th Century, the Second World War was the deadliest conflict in human history.

 As part of the Elmbridge at War project, we’ve been asking past and present Elmbridge community members to come forward with their take on the Second World War.
 Their recollections have been vivid, emotional, funny, captivating, sobering - and above all, extremely varied.
 They provide a personal insight into what it was like for some living through the Elmbridge Blitz, and the profound effect that it has had on life since.

-The oral histories will soon be available as ‘Memories of War’ sound bites here on our website.
+Extracts from the oral histories are available as ‘Memories of War’ sound bites in the video below.

 COMING SOON: Elmbridge war Trail